-District Revenue Protections Extended in Modified Form
+SCFF District Revenue Protections Extended in Modified Form

 In response to the disruptions of the COVID-19 pandemic, providing fiscal stability was a top priority.
-While the temporary protections under the COVID-19 Emergency Conditions Allowance expire at the end of 2021-22, the 2021 Budget Act extended the Student Centered Funding Formula's (SCFF) existing minimum revenue (hold harmless) provision by one year, through 2024-25.
+While the temporary protections under the COVID-19 Emergency Conditions

+Allowance expire at the end of 2021-22, the 2021 Budget Act extended the Student Centered Funding Formula's (SCFF) existing minimum revenue (hold harmless) provision by one year, through 2024-25.
 Under this provision, districts will earn at least their 2017-18 total computational revenue, adjusted by COLA each year, if applicable.

 The Governor's Budget proposes to extend the revenue protections in a modified form to avoid creating sharp fiscal declines in 2025-26.
-Under the proposal, a district's 2024-25 funding would represent its new "floor," below which it could not drop.
-Funding rates would continue to increase to reflect the statutory COLA if provided in the budget act language, but this revised hold harmless provision would no longer automatically include adjustments to reflect cumulative COLAs over time, as is the case with the current provision in effect through 2024-25.
+Under the proposal, a district's Total Computational Revenue (TCR) in 2024-25 funding would represent its new "floor," below which it could not drop.
+Moving forward, districts would receive no less than they received in 2024-25 and capture increases to formula funding rates.